furio1999/GAN-FINGERPRINTS-CLASSIFICATION/README.md

 This is our implementation of the paper [Attributing Fake Images to GANs: Learning and Analyzing GAN Fingerprints](https://arxiv.org/pdf/1811.08180.pdf)

 We aimed to reproduce their results performing experiments on four different CNN architectures to classify a GAN-generated image.
-Type of GANs: CramerGAN, MMDGAN, PROGAN, SNGAN
+Type of GANs: CramerGAN, MMDGAN, PROGAN, SNGAN.

 ## Contributors
 * Fulvio Sanguigni <a href= "https://github.com/furio1999"><img src="https://upload.wikimedia.org/wikipedia/commons/thumb/9/91/Octicons-mark-github.svg/1024px-Octicons-mark-github.svg.png" width="30"></a>